jlfaucher/executor5-bulk/ooDialog/trunk/examples/controls/ReadMe.txt

     program to provide the user with the capability of typing within the DTP control.
 The program can then provide a custom response when the user has finished typing.

+    - customDrawListView.rex

+    Shows how to use a list-view with emphasis on custom draw.
+Custom draw with a list-view allows you set the text color, background color, and font for individuals list-view items.
+And when the list-view is in report view, this can be done for individual subitems of each row.